 Sasaab Lodge near the Samburu National Reserve in Kenya's northern district offers you a great chance to view some of the rare northern species.
 These are locally known as the Samburu Special Six.
 They are Grevy’s zebra, the Somali ostrich, reticulated giraffe, the long-necked gerenuk, Guenther's dik-dik and the beisa oryx.

-- ∞Only nine luxury rooms with own private plunge pool and panoramic views of game passing by
+- 9 luxury rooms with private plunge pools and sweeping views of passing game

-- ∞Varied activities include game drives, camel safaris, birdwatching and stargazing
+- Activities include game drives, camel safaris, birdwatching and stargazing

-- ∞Walking safaris with fly-camping to get a taste of the true wilderness
+- Walking safaris with fly camping for a taste of the true wilderness

-- ∞Unique spa experience at unusual, custom-built Spasaab
+- Unique spa experience at unique custom-built Spasaab

 Luxury cottages offer remarkable views

-Sasaab has only eight individual cottages, one of which is family-style with 2 separate en-suite bedrooms and a shared central area.
-A total of 18 guests can be accommodated.
-Each room is cool and airy and offers superb views out over the Laikipia Plateau towards Mount Kenya and towards the river, where herds of game come to drink and bathe.
+Sasaab Lodge has 8 cottages, one of which is perfect for families with 2 separate en-suite bedrooms and a shared central area.
+A total of 18 guests can be accommodated on the premises in total.
+Each room is cool and airy and offers superb views out over the Laikipia Plateau towards Mount Kenya and the river, where herds of game come to drink and bathe.
 Each room has four-poster beds, spacious open-air bathrooms and private plunge pools.

 Excellent variety of activities

 Samburu district has a rich natural diversity with an enormous variety of wildlife from the shy northern Samburu Special Six species to elephant, lion, leopard and cheetah.
 You can go on safari in open customized safari vehicles or by camel, which offers a unique perspective.
 Another exciting option is a night or two of fly camping, with 4-to-5-hour game walks each day.
 At night, you get to sleep under the stars over this remote and untamed corner of Kenya.